 Russia's military postering, a supposed reaction to NATO's defense build-up, has been planned for quite some time.
 Ingo Mannteufel says that we will once again have to get used to confrontational rhetoric from Moscow.

-of more than 40 new intercontinental missiles for Russia's nuclear forces.
+Vladimir Putin has announced the acquisition of more than 40 new intercontinental missiles for Russia's nuclear forces.
 Moscow cited the USA's plans to station heavy military hardware in East European NATO countries as justification for the build-up.
 The Kremlin naturally glosses over the fact that the build-up of defensive forces on NATO's eastern border is taking place in the context of Russia's aggressive policy in Ukraine.

 Russia and the West find themselves - once again - in a game theoretical security dilemma.
 Both sides mistrust each other and are therefore building-up their own military capabilities.
 Each side feels threatened for exactly that reason, and is intensifying their own acquisitions.
 The result: a classic arms race.